deepgram-starters/text-to-speech-ws-starter-node/README.md

-# Text-to-Speech WebSocket Starter for Node
+# Node Live Text-to-Speech Starter

 This example app demonstrates how to use the Deepgram Text-to-Speech API over WebSockets with Node.